Nikhilaxx/Dice-Game/README.md

-Here’s an example of a well-structured README file for your React.js Dice Game project:

----

 # **Dice Game 🎲**

 A fun and interactive Dice Game built with **React.js** and **styled-components**.
 Players can roll a dice, select a number, and compete to get the highest score.
 The project demonstrates fundamental React concepts like state management, component reusability, and conditional rendering.